Updating My Proofpoint Short

 This article is part of Seeking Alpha PRO.
 PRO members receive exclusive access to Seeking Alpha's best ideas and professional tools to fully leverage the platform.

-Disclosure: I am/we are short PFPT, NOW, ADS.
+Disclosure: I am/we are short PFPT, NOW, ADSK.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.